hashicorp/terraform-provider-google/website/docs/r/compute_global_address.html.markdown

   (Optional)
   The type of the address to reserve, default is EXTERNAL.
   * EXTERNAL indicates public/external single IP address.
   * INTERNAL indicates internal IP ranges belonging to some network.
-This property is in beta, and should be used with the terraform-provider-google-beta provider.
-  See [Provider Versions](http://terraform.io/docs/provider/google/provider_versions.html) for more details on beta fields.

 * `purpose` -
   (Optional)